TreasuredQuartz/TreasuredCove/Documentation/Treasured_GDD/World/Immortal Manor.md

 	*Instant Activation (Lasts 1 minute)*
 	Slows down all zombies to shambling speed.

+#### Crafting System

+Element 115

+A mineral that is solid at the temperature and pressure of Earth's surface, embedded within it's mantle.
+Color changes from red, to green, to blue.

+- Solid Divinium -> Mixable to make Gobblegums or Processed into Liquid
+- Liquid Divinium -> Mixable with syrup to make perks or processed into Plasma.
+- Nebulium Plasma -> Creates Elixirs.

 ***Concoction Process***

+Mix 2 parts sugar and Liquid Divinium over high heat until sugar is dissolved to make a simple syrup.
+Combine simple syrup with an ingredient to make a specific perk-a-cola syrup.

 Carbonization:
 - Soda - water
 - Cola - non-water